 - Triptan: A type of medication specifically used to relieve the pain caused by migraines and episodic tension headaches.

 Frequent, chronic or severe headaches that don’t respond well to pain relief medication may be treated proactively.
 These medications can take several weeks to build up in the system before they are effective.
 Commonly prescribed preventive medications for headaches include:

 Stress can cause tension headaches.
 People who can manage and reduce their stress may experience a reduction in headaches.

 A number of alternative therapies may also be used to treat headache pain.
 Acupuncture, massage, and biofeedback can help to relieve tension and pain.

 Rest, ice packs, a hot bath or shower, and relaxation can all help to treat tension headaches.

 A series of follow-up visits are generally expected to evaluate how well treatments are alleviating the migraines and headaches.

-At Seton, we focus on long term solutions to provide a better quality of life.
+At Ascension Seton, we focus on long term solutions to provide a better quality of life.
 We have locations in Austin and throughout central Texas.
-To learn more about Seton Healthcare Family, visit one of our Texas locations or contact us.
+To learn more about Ascension Seton, visit one of our Texas locations or contact us.